PgCert Collaborative Working: Education and Therapy

 Class contact at QMU or online learning options are available.
 If you choose to study with class contact, course content will be delivered through two Saturdays and one Wednesday evening per module with additional online activities.
 For online (distance) learners there is no class contact and modules are accessed using QMU’s virtual learning environment comprising self-directed study and online activities.
 Online (distance) learners and classroom learners will collaborate together using the same virtual learning environment.

 The course was developed by the CIRCLE Collaboration research team at QMU, the City of Edinburgh Council Children and Families Department and NHS Lothian.
-The General Teaching Council (GTC) Scotland has confirmed that this programme meets the ASN award requirement for registration in ASN as an additional registration area.
+The General Teaching Council (GTC) Scotland has confirmed that this course meets the ASN award requirement for registration in ASN as an additional registration area.

 - Supporting Evidence Informed Inclusive Learning (20 credits)